Gordon Lorenz: Writer/producer

 In 1980, Lorenz wrote "There's No One Quite Like Grandma" to tie in with the Queen Mother's 80th birthday, and sent it to EMI.
 Having initially turned it down, the managing director rang him and said he decided to put it out because he said he could not get grandma, we love you out of his mind: "If it's caught in my mind chances are that it will with the public, and we'll put it out for Christmas".
 It was one of the last Christmas singles to sell one million copies, won an Ivor Novello Award for highest selling record of 1980 – beating Barbra Streisand's "Woman in Love" and The Police's "Don't Stand So Close to Me".

 Subsequently employed full-time by EMI, Lorenz became one of the most prolific record producers in the music industry, producing over 800 albums (believed to be a world record), selling 8 million records, earning 17 platinum, gold and silver discs featuring some of the biggest international artists.
 After being asked by Unicef to help raise funds for children in Africa suffering from HIV and Aids, he produced The Best Gospel Album in the World...
 Ever, which featured the Royal Philharmonic Orchestra, Philharmonia Orchestra, Royal Choral Society and Howells Girls Choir.
 For EMI's MFP division, he also produced a five-LP series hosted by Derek Batey, Your 100 Favourite Hymns, that was highly successful in the 1980s.
 In 2008 the North Wales Daily Post claimed that the series was "still the biggest-selling religious recordings in history".
 In 2002, Lorenz wrote the song "Rejoice Rejoice" for the Queen's Golden Jubilee, sung by a 1,000 strong choir conducted by Sir David Willcocks outside Buckingham Palace as the Queen left in her coach for a Thanksgiving service at St Paul's Cathedral.

-Lorenz also produced some albums for the children's TV series Thomas the Tank Engine & Friends and Budgie the Little Helicopter.
+Lorenz also produced some albums for the children's TV series Sooty & Co, Thomas the Tank Engine & Friends and Budgie the Little Helicopter.
 He also wrote all the songs except for the theme song and the narration segments as well as providing the singing voice of Chuck.

 Approached by music manager Jonathan Shalit, Lorenz was asked to produce two songs for a 12-year-old Charlotte Church, and introduce her to the recording studio.
 Lorenz recorded and produced her first two recordings, including the recording of "Pie Jesu".

 Lorenz was a member of the British Academy of Composers and Authors, The Good Turns Society and The Music Publishers Association.
 He was also a vice-president of the Morriston Orpheus Choir and Llandudno Town Brass Band.